 Cost: Adults cost AR $800 while kids from 6-12 years old are only $200 Pesos.

-Money: Make sure to have your credit card available when visiting the Argentinian side of Iguazu Falls.
-Tickets, trinkets, and food can all be paid by card, and you won’t be able to exchange cash at the park.
 Remember you must have a photo ID on you to pay for anything with a credit card in Argentina.
-We left our passports in the hotel so they would not get wet and used our drivers licenses without a problem.
+We left our passports in the hotel so they would not get wet, and used our drivers licenses without a problem.

-Packing Food vs. Lunch Buffett: You are allowed to bring a packed lunch, but it’s best to eat it in the food courts to avoid the animals.
+Food: You are allowed to bring a packed lunch, but it’s best to eat it in the food courts to avoid the animals.
 There is fast food as well as a large lunch buffet to enjoy.
-The popular choice is empanadas which are sold everywhere for around 70 Pesos each.

 Arriving at Iguazu Falls in Argentina

-Once you have your tickets jump into line before the park opens up.
-Make sure to grab a map as soon as you get inside the park!
-If you haven’t pre-booked your Iguazu Falls boat ride with Iguazu Jungle you can do so next to the main ticket counter upon entry.
+Once you have your tickets, jump into line before the park opens up.
+Also, grab a map as soon as you get inside the park!

-There is a “tourist train” that runs through the park stopping at three points.
-Instead of standing in line and taking the train to the first station you can take the 10 minute “green trail” which will be faster.
+Instead of standing in line and taking the train to the first station, you can take the 10 minute “green trail” which will be faster.
 You will however have to take the train to the Devil’s Throat and back.

-Each time you use the train you need to go to the ticket counter and have them print you one.
+Each time you use the train, you need to go to the ticket counter and have them print you one.
 It’s free and included in your park entrance fee.
 Here are the three major train stops at Iguazu falls in Argentina.

 - The Main Park Entrance